Directly detecting harmful pathogens in water can be expensive,

 and provided a framework for management of the river for years to

-natural terminus of the Colorado River at the Gulf of Mexico,
+at the natural terminus of the Colorado River at the Gulf of

-just south of the U.S.-Mexico border.
-The desert ecosystem was
+California, just south of the U.S.-Mexico border.
+The desert

-formed by silt flushed downstream from the Colorado and fresh and
+ecosystem was formed by silt flushed downstream from the Colorado

-The Mexican Delta once covered 9,650 square miles but has shrunk
+The Colorado River Delta once covered 9,650 square miles but has

-to less than 1 percent of its original size due to man-made water
+shrunk to less than 1 percent of its original size due to

 In 2005, after six years of severe